 Dr. Rennie earned a PhD from the University of Minnesota in soil microbiology, a M.Sc. from Université Laval in soil chemistry and a B.S.A.
 (Honours) from the University of Saskatchewan in soil science.
 He then held an NRC Post-Doctoral Fellowship at the University of Sussex, UK.
 He has more than 27 years of experience in international agriculture and agriculture R&D serving as a scientist with Agriculture Canada and previously as an Officer with the International Atomic Energy Agency and Food and Agriculture Organizations of the United Nations in Vienna, Austria.

-Dr. Rennie is fluent in English, French, Spanish and German and includes travel, long-distance running and reading as his hobbies.
+Dr. Rennie is fluent in English, French, Spanish, and German and includes travel, long-distance running and reading as his hobbies.

 Jerry Bouma has over 30 years experience as a management consultant in the agri-food industry.
-As a founder and senior partner with Toma & Bouma Management Consultants, he has managed more than 500 strategic planning and marketing projects.
+As a founder and senior partner with Toma & Bouma Management Consultants, he has directed more than 500 strategic planning and marketing projects.
 Prior to establishing Toma & Bouma in 1992, he worked as the Senior Marketing Manager with Shur-Gain Feeds – a division of Maple Leaf Foods and as a management consultant with Deloitte Haskins + Sells – now Deloitte Touche.

 Jerry’s governance experience includes: Governor on the Olds College Board (current); past Chair of Northlands Board of Directors (2007 to 2009) – Canada’s largest agriculture and exhibition society; founding Chair of the Northland’s Board of Governors (2009 to 2011).
-He has also served on the Board of Horse Racing Alberta (2002 to 2007) where he chaired the Marketing Committee which won numerous national and international awards for its innovative marketing campaign.
+He has also served on the Board of Horse Racing Alberta (2002 to 2007) where he chaired the Marketing Committee and won numerous national and international awards for innovative marketing campaigns.
 Jerry was also the Founding President of the Canadian Swine Exporters Association and former President of the Canadian Agri-Marketing Association.

-Myles is a native Albertan and grew up in the out skirts of Airdrie when it was a small town.
+Myles is a native Albertan and grew up in the outskirts of Airdrie when it was a small town.
 He graduated with a diploma in Business Administration from SAIT in 1982.
 He then attended Washington State University and graduated with a BA in Business Administration majoring in Marketing.

 Myles joined Frito Lay Canada in 1991 and worked there for 15 years, with most of his tenure as vice president of Western Canada.
 Myles was promoted to vice president at the age of 31; the youngest vice president in the history of Frito Lay Canada.
-During his tenure between 1991 and 2006, the company increased its sales and market share by four fold in Western Canada and led all regions in North America in expanding profit margins during this period.
+During his tenure between 1991 and 2006, the company increased its sales and market share by four-fold in Western Canada and led all regions in North America in expanding profit margins during this period.

 In 2006, Myles left Frito Lay to become the vice president and managing partner of Spitz International.
 Myles was involved in several changes with the company and played an integral role in initiating and completing the recent sale of Spitz International a privately held company to Frito Lay a division of PepsiCo.